SFMack/GameOfLife/README.md

 ## Plan
 - Build the grid and grid cells => DONE
 - Add onclick cell functionality => DONE
 - Setup current and next arrays.
-Current array is set by clicking each cell before calling the start of the function
+Current array is set by clicking each cell before calling the start of the function => DONE
-- Manage evolution count and apply rules
+- Manage evolution count and apply rules => DONE
-- Update the interface
+- Update the interface => DONE
-- Add player controls
+- Add player controls => DONE
-- Test
+- Test => DONE
 - Go for stretch goals